Medicines under additional monitoring

 - it has been given a conditional approval (where the company that markets the medicine must provide more data about it) or approved under exceptional circumstances (where there are specific reasons why the company cannot provide a comprehensive set of data),

-Other medicines can also be placed under additional monitoring, based on a decision by the European Medicines Agency's Pharmacovigilance Risk Assessment Committee (PRAC).
+Other medicines can also be placed under additional monitoring, based on a decision by the EU Pharmacovigilance Risk Assessment Committee (PRAC).

 European list of additionally monitored medicines